charlieegan3/personal-website/source/timeline/2015-09-14-rails-tutoring.html.markdown

 type: teaching
 size: 8
 ---
-I currently teach a weekly class for the level 2 Advanced Web Application Development course.
-The course covers Rails and students build a range of basic web apps over the course of the term.
-I am paid as the demonstrator for the class.
+This term I taught a weekly class on the Level 2 Advanced Web Application Development course.
+The course covers Ruby on Rails and students build a range of basic web applications over the course of the term.
+I was paid as the TA for the class.